 Purchasing cat litter, however, was an everyday task for Americans in all walks of life.
 In the pages of the newspaper, cat litter joined the list of grocery items like peanut butter, cleaning supplies, and orange juice that were advertised on sale.

 For example, in 1967, one ad for Waldbaum’s, a local grocery chain then serving Brooklyn and Queens, advertised a five-pound bag of kitty litter at thirty-seven cents, alongside cat food, tomatoes, cheese, and deodorant.
 Offering bags in five- or ten-pound bags suggests that shoppers walked to and from their neighborhood stores.
-A 1968 ad for Pantry Pride’s Mondawmin, Baltimore location—a historically African-American community—offered a ten-pound bag of Hartz Mountain litter for forty-nine cents in the Afro-American.
+A 1968 ad for Pantry Pride’s Mondawmin, Baltimore location—a historically middle-class African-American community—offered a ten-pound bag of Hartz Mountain litter for forty-nine cents in the Afro-American.

 Above: Cat litter advertised among other grocery items, like yams, napkins, and boil ‘n bag meats, in the (Baltimore) Afro-American, 1968.